tomasantunes/main-wiki2/The Problem/Law/personal-injury-claim.md

 - Did you act according to your training?
 - Did you do anything contrary to common sense?
 - Were you drunk or intoxicated when this happened?
 Were you taking medication?
+- Do you have any disablity or condition like reduced mobility or obesity that makes you more prone to this problem?